 Here are some fun costumes that we have made from previous years using boxes, fabric, and foam.
 My husband always amazes me with what he can make with boxes.
 We usually go with what we already have and keep all 3 costumes under 20 bucks.

-1st place Antique Auto theme from 2010.
-My husband made the gas pump and roadster from boxes and I made the little oil can using foam and material.
+2010.
+My husband made the gas pump and roadster from cardboard boxes and I made the little oil can from foam and material.
 1st Place group and individual.

-My husband made this Robot costume in 2008 for my oldest.
-Isn’t this so cool?!
+2008.
+My husband made this robot costume for my oldest son.
+Isn’t it so cool?!
 Grand prize winner!

-My mom made this skunk costume for my middle boy in 2008…
+2008.
+My mom made this costume for my middle son.

-My mom also made this Billy Goat costume for my oldest when he was a baby.
+2005.
+My mom made this Billy Goat costume for my oldest when he was a baby.
 One of my favs! 🙂